Stark-3000616/dapp-fake-news-detector/README.md

-# Design of DApp and Simulation - Fake news Detection
+# Design and Simulation of DApp - Fake news Detection
-### This is an assignment for CS765 course (Introduction to Blockchain) in CSE, IIT Bombay
+#### This is an assignment for CS765 course (Introduction to Blockchains) in CSE, IIT Bombay

 ## Overview